6figuress/DuckFactory/readme.md

 0.0722;0.0161
 "release"
 ```

+Before this step, a simple unit conversion was done on the coordinates because I was working in centimeters and the robot uses meters

 For each of the segments we have to draw, we have it's start and stop points.
 The "release" is here to indicate that the pen must be lifted from the surface we're drawing on.